paul-caron/terminal_bmp/README.md

 # terminal_bmp
-Outputs bmp images (uncompressed) on terminal screen.
-Support only for 40 bytes DIB header.
+Outputs bmp image on terminal screen.

+Support only for 40 bytes DIB header and uncompressed.

 # compile
 ``` sh